 - O’Henry’s “The Ransom of Red Chief” - Anybody who’s ever babysat a brat can relate to Red Chief’s kidnappers.
 A prereading discussion on wishing for something, getting it, and wishing you hadn’t makes for an engaging discussion, kind of like the time I begged my Mom to let me open a Christmas present the week before Christmas, her not letting me do it, opening the corner of it when she went to the grocery store, and finding it replaced with coal on Christmas morning.

-Short Story Suggestions for Teaching The Elements of Literature
+This post is part of the series: Short Story Suggestions for Teaching The Elements of Literature

 - Teaching Conflict in Literature: Short Stories for Teaching Conflict